Operata MCP Server

 }

-• Replace <your_operata_api_key> with your actual Operata API key
+Replace <your_operata_api_key> with your actual Operata API key, then restart your client.

 Testing the MCP Server